leahneukirchen/snooze/README.md

 snooze is in the public domain.

-To the extent possible under law,
+To the extent possible under law, Leah Neukirchen <leah@vuxu.org>
-Christian Neukirchen <chneukirchen@gmail.com>
 has waived all copyright and related or neighboring rights to this work.

 http://creativecommons.org/publicdomain/zero/1.0/